-1. Test For Running Water.
+1. Test for Running Water

 Dishwashers are more water-efficient than handwashing… but they still need water to clean your dishes.
 Place an empty cup on both the top and bottom racks and run the machine.
 If the cups are full of water after the cycle, that’s a good sign.
 At least you know your dishwasher is getting water.

-2. Check The Drain.
+2. Check the Drain

 You should never see pooling water in the bottom of your dishwasher when it is not running.
 Pooling water is a sign that your dishwasher is not draining properly.
 If your machine has a filter, remove it and clear any obstructions or debris that may have formed.
 If your machine does not have a filter, scoop out any debris that has collected from the bottom of the dishwasher.

-3. Check Spray Arms For Obstructions.
+3. Check Spray Arms for Obstructions

-4. Check Spray Arm For Clogs.
+4. Check Spray Arm for Clogs

 Occasionally the spray arms may clog from hard water or food debris.
 Clean the holes on the spray arm using a toothpick.
 The details make all the difference.

-5. Use Cascade Platinum.
+5. Try Cascade Platinum

-6. Check The Dispenser.
+6. Check the Dispenser

 Make sure the dispenser is dry and closes firmly.
 This allows the detergent to be released properly.
 If you’re concerned your ActionPacs aren’t fully dissolving, we have a whole handy-dandy guide on how to use Cascade ActionPacs.

-7. Load Dishes Evenly.
+7. Load Dishes Evenly

-8. Mix Up Silverware.
+8. Mix Up Silverware